-Brayingial Departments Dravingial Covernment Department mandated by the valouant legislation Provincial Departments Provincial Government Department mandated by the relevant legislation responsible for Tourism for tourism development Provincial Tourism Provincial tourism authorities should align their international tourism Marketing Authorities marketing efforts with those of SAT to ensure synergy.
+Provincial Departments responsible for Tourism Provincial Government Department mandated by the relevant legislation for tourism development.
+Provincial Tourism Marketing Authorities Provincial tourism authorities should align their international tourism marketing efforts with those of SAT to ensure synergy.
 MEC Tourism Forum Tourism Committee of Provincial MEC and District/Metropolitan Council Chairs and CEOs of provincial tourism marketing authorities, CEOs of other relevant entities and SALGA to discuss and agree on cooperative tourism programmes and strategies.
 The MEC should be informed about provincial tourism priorities, interests and challenges which require national attention for consideration and discussion by MINMEC.
-Provincial Tourism A provincial multi-stakeholder forum coordinated and attended by Stakeholders Forum representatives from the private and public sectors to deliberate on cross- cutting issues pertaining to planning, development and marketing.
+Provincial Tourism Stakeholders Forum A provincial multi-stakeholder forum coordinated and attended by representatives from the private and public sectors to deliberate on cross-cutting issues pertaining to planning, development and marketing.
 The Forum considers and recommends relevant matters to the MEC Tourism Forum.

-11.3 Arrangements at Regional and Local Level
+12.3 Arrangements at Regional and Local Level